Abbey9/online-contacts-management-app/README.md

 # online-contacts-management-app
-Online Contacts Management app is a smart online contacts book where you can easily consolidate all your contacts and can view, add , edit and delete your contacts.
+Online Contacts Management app is a smart online contacts book where you can easily consolidate all your contacts and can view, add ,edit, update, save and delete all your contact information online.
 It makes contact management a breeze so that you stay connected to your contacts anytime anywhere.

 Following technologies or softwares have been used to complete this application:
  1. Java-JDK-1.8